 |Available once the AWS Entities for Metric Streaming extension is enabled

 - Create an API token in your Dynatrace environment and enable the Ingest metrics permission.

 - Determine the API URL for your environment:

 You need to have your Dynatrace tenant open to incoming Internet traffic (or at least to AWS traffic) to be able to receive the AWS metrics.
 Restrictive firewalls might block the streaming service.

 You can set up a Metric Streams client with a CloudFormation template or in the AWS console.
 See below for instructions.

 View metrics using preset dashboards

-Once you deploy the Metric Streams client, you can use the predefined dashboards from the GitHub repository in the Dynatrace web UI to visualize your ingested data.
+Once you deploy the Metric Streams client, you can use the predefined dashboards from the GitHub repository in Dynatrace to visualize your ingested data.

 To upload preset dashboards from GitHub